tamada/rrh/README.md

 * Call `fmt.Print` methods only `foo_cmd.go` file.
 * Create test for `foo.go`.

-# Candidates of the Product Names
+# Why the project name RRH

-* grim (Git Repository Integrated Manager)
+At first, the name of this project was GRIM (Git Repository Integrated Manager).
-    * However, the means of grim is not good.
-* gram (Git Repository Advanced Manager)
-    * there are many commands which start with `gr`
+However, the means of `grim` is not good, and there are many commands which start with `gr`.
-* rrh (Repositories, ready to HACK)
+Therefore, we changed the project name to RRH.
-    * No red riding hood.
+RRH is not the abbreviation of the red riding hood.
-    * RRH is good name for command, since no command starts with `rr`.

 # Discussion